Towards Class-Oriented Poisoning Attacks Against Neural Networks: Experiments

-For scenarios where the adversary has no knowledge of the training process, it is also important to study the impact of different learning rates on the attack.
-Our conclusion is consistent with prior works~\cite{wang1808data} that smaller learning rates yield less effectiveness for the attack.
-However, while it requires more attack iterations to arrive at the maximum poisoning effect, our method still significantly outperforms the baseline attacks when learning rate is small, as indicated in Figure~\ref{Error-CTT}(c) and Figure~\ref{Error-CTT}(d).
+For scenarios where the adversary has no knowledge of the training process, it is also essential to study the impact of different learning rates on the attack.
+Our conclusion is consistent with prior work~\cite{DBLP:journals/corr/abs-1808-08994} that lower learning rates yield less effectiveness for the attack.
+However, our method still outperforms the baseline attacks when the learning rate is low.
+We consider a practical adversary model that attackers can only inject the poisoned data but have no knowledge of the learning algorithms and hyper-parameters.
+To this end, it is worth studying the effect of poisoning attacks with different hyper-parameter settings.
+Since we have achieved a superior effect with a higher learning rate in Figure 2, we further study the impact of a lower learning rate for the single instance attack.
+We experiment on both MNIST and CIFAR-10 datasets with a learning rate of $5 \times 10^{-5}$ and use the same baseline attacks for comparison.
+We find that a lower learning rate reduces the effect of the poisoning attack in this setting, the alteration of the decision boundary provided from each poisoned sample is decreased.
+However, while it requires more attack iterations to arrive at the maximum poisoning effect, our method still outperforms the baseline attacks when the learning rate is lower, as indicated in Figure~\ref{Error-CTT-small-lr}.

+\textbf{Attack with a set of poisoned data.} A more general poisoning attack scenario would allow the attacker to inject a fraction of poisoned data into the clean training dataset, which indeed is a setting often adopted in prior studies~\cite{shafahi2018poison,munoz2017towards,DBLP:journals/corr/abs-1906-07773}.
+We evaluate the effect of our attack on CIFAR-10 by using 1000 images for training and 9000 images for testing.
+The number of poisoned samples are controlled by the fraction parameter $\alpha$.
+For example, when $\alpha = 0.1$, 100 images are poisoned and 900 images remain clean.
+In the experiment, class ``airplane'' is set as the supplanter class.
+The poisoning attack is conducted at learning rate of $1 \times 10^{-5}$ over 20 epochs and batch size of 128.
+We also implement the FL attack as our baseline.